 So, what happens in the real world.
 What do world class cyclists do now?
 Here is a video demonstration of the TA (torque analysis) tool of the iCranks showing the pedaling technique of Olympic cycling champion Sara Carrigan doing a ramp test.
 What can we learn from this?

 2. She is doing essentially no work across the top.
 If she could learn to do as much work across the top as she does across the bottom she could generate substantially more power than she does now.
-The only question is how much improvement is possible by making this change, discussed next.
+The only question is how much improvement is possible in a rider at this level by making this change, discussed next.

 What might the limit be?